scraperwiki-archive/alumina/README.md

 ## How to use ##

 This library is intended to be cloned into ScraperWiki Data Services projects, as a client-facing data interface.
-To do this, follow these simple steps:
+Like so:

     $ cd /my-data-project/http/
     $ git clone git@github.com:scraperwiki/alumina.git